baltarius/Servitor/README.md

 - cogsmanager.py : used to load/reload/unload cog files and !sync commands
 - intercogs.py : used to store codes that will be used across other cogs

-./database/servers : contains the databases per server ID
+./database/servers : contains the databases per server ID (created upon launch if it doesn't exist)

 Any additional cogs from the ./cogs folder are "add-ons" that are fully modular,